huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 - Designing the scoreboard to be portable while remaining stable
 - Prioritizing safety by enclosing electronics and rounding exposed edges

-### Discussion of mistakes, issues, challenges and how you overcome them
+### Discussion of mistakes, issues, challenges, and how you overcome them

-### Discussion of Mistakes, Issues, and Challenges

-### Discussion of Mistakes, Issues, and Challenges

-At this stage of the project, most challenges have occurred during the planning and coding phase rather than physical construction.
+At this stage of the project, most challenges have occurred during the planning and coding phase rather than the physical construction.
 These include:

-- Realizing that displaying live scores was too complex for the project and shifting the goal to final scores only
+- Realizing that displaying live scores was too complex for the project and shifted the goal to final scores only
 - Encountering difficulty deciding how scores will be stored and updated within the code
 - Needing to learn new Raspberry Pi libraries and display control methods